WICG/aom/explainer.md

 </script>
 ```

+The set of roles returned `AccessibleNode.role` is exactly the set of
+ARIA roles.
+The Accessibility Object Model doesn't define any new semantics,
+it just provides programmatic access to the role computation that was
+previously not exposed to developers.

-Most ARIA attributes have a corresponding property on an accessible node.
+For nearly every ARIA attributes, there is a corresponding property on an `AccessibleNode` object
+with the same semantics.
+(The few exceptions will be discussed below.)
 In this particular case, we can access
 the min, max, and current value of the slider
 and its text label, among other things.